Getting study ready!

 Outside of organised teaching you need to spend just as much time, if not more:

 - researching in the Library and with their digital resources

 - working in groups

-- developing your academic skills
+- developing your academic and digital skills

 Your lecturers and tutors will provide guidance and support as well as signpost you to key sources of information but you will be expected to develop your own knowledge and skills.
 So, ask questions, take part in discussions, don’t be afraid to make mistakes and just get involved.

 In order to meet all of your academic deadlines and still have time to enjoy life, it is vital to manage your time at university.